kansoapp/cloud-aws-carbon-model/README.md

 This repository contains the source code of the Kanso Carbon Model whose goal is to estimate the carbon footprint associated with a given company's cloud infrastructure.
 In this readme file we tried to spell out as clearly as possible the methodology we built to approach the estimation.

 # 📖 Summary
-* 📌 **Important disclaimer**
+📌 **Important disclaimer**
-* 🧮 **Modeling attempt on the carbon footprint related to the consumption of data center's services *(4 parts)***
-* 🙏 **Procedure to suggest changes to enrich the methodology & record of past changes**
-* 🧬 **Scientific sources this methodology is based on**
+🧮 **Modeling attempt on the carbon footprint related to the consumption of data center's services *(4 parts)*** 🙏 **Procedure to suggest changes to enrich the methodology & record of past changes** 🧬 **Scientific sources this methodology is based on**

 ------------------------------------------------------------------------

 # 📌 Important disclaimer

-Tens of hours were spent to gather the scientific sources we neeeded and to build this methodology.
+Tens of hours were spent to gather the scientific sources we needed to build this methodology.
 Yet hundreds of hours would have possibly been needed to bring a more accurate method!
 One of our core principles at [Kanso](http://www.kansoapp.com) is that *understanding precedes action* so we favoured to build a model which is super easy to deploy within companies to maximize the spreading of the word and the *understanding*.

 We have dedicated a part of this *readme* to the *Procedure to suggest changes to enrich the methodology* to ensure the update process is clear and easy for people willing to contribute.
 Additionally records of changes are being kept in this same part.